aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **What do the instances that comprise the dataset represent (e.g. documents, photos, people, countries)?** Are there multiple types of instances (e.g. movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

 	The Company Dataset is stored in an Elasticsearch database.
 Each instance corresponds to a company.
 Each company is stored as document in a collection.
 The company attributes are saved in the form of JSON key-value pairs.

+	There is also a Person Dataset linked to the Company Dataset.
+Each record in the Person Dataset represents a person, an employee or a contact working at a company.

-2. **How many instances are there in total (of each type, if appropriate)?**
+3. **How many instances are there in total (of each type, if appropriate)?**

 	There are 12 million unique records of companies in the Company Dataset.
+	There are 3,199,277,517 unique records of people in the Person Dataset.

-3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
+5. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g. geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).

 	The Company Dataset is a sample of a larger dataset.
 According to [Statista (2023)]([https://example.com/markdown-guide](https://www.statista.com/statistics/1260686/global-companies/)), there were 333.34 million companies in the world.
 This dataset contains 12 million of those companies.
 However, the selection criteria is unclear.

+	The Person Dataset is also a sample of a larger dataset.

-4. **What data does each instance consist of?** "Raw" data (e.g. unprocessed text or images) or features?
+7. **What data does each instance consist of?** "Raw" data (e.g. unprocessed text or images) or features?
 In either case, please provide a description.

 	Each instance in the Company Dataset contains attributes like name, location, parents, subsidiaries, industry, number of employees, annual revenue of a company.
 The attributes have different data types: arrays, strings, numbers nad enumerations.

+ 	Each instance in the Person Dataset contains attributes of the person's professional profile like: name, birthdate, linkedin url.

-5. **Is there a label or target associated with each instance?** If so, please provide a description.
+9. **Is there a label or target associated with each instance?** If so, please provide a description.

 	Yes.
 Since each document consists of company attributes and their values in the form of JSON key-value pairs, the instances are well-labelled.

-These are all the possible labels:
+ These are all the possible labels for the Company Dataset:

 	affiliated_profiles
 	all_subsidiaries